 Whether you are getting away for a quiet beach weekend for two or holding a reunion with your extended family, Daytona Beach has accommodation options for Thanksgiving crews of all shapes and sizes.

 For an unforgettable holiday, consider an oceanfront hotel like the brand-new Hard Rock Hotel Daytona Beach, or the Caribbean-themed Bahama House.
 You’ll wake up to ocean breezes and the sound of waves crashing just beyond your doorstep.

 Or, if you opt to stay closer to the speedway, there are several options available there, too.
-The new Fairfield Inn & Suites Daytona Beach offers close proximity to all the attractions at ONE DAYTONA and Daytona International Speedway.
+The new Fairfield Inn & Suites Daytona Beach and The DAYTONA offer close proximity to all the attractions at ONE DAYTONA and Daytona International Speedway.

 The Daytona Beach region features a number of condo hotels, which are handy if you think you’ll do some eating in.
 And, many area hotels offer seasonal specials to help you get exceptional Thanksgiving accommodations for the best price.

 If you don’t feel like doing dishes on Thanksgiving — and let’s be honest, who ever wants to do dishes? — there are a number of local restaurants that are happy to provide a warm meal and friendly atmosphere.
 Try the Chart House for a delightful and fresh meal overlooking the Halifax River.
 Or, look to LuLu’s Oceanside Grill for a tasty Thanksgiving meal with a side of ocean breeze — this beachfront restaurant is a favorite of Ormond Beach residents.